 Eur.
 Court of HR, Antović and Mirković v.
-Montenegro, judgment of 28 November 2017, 300 application no. 70838/13.
+Montenegro, judgment of 28 November 2017, application no. 70838/13.
 The case concerned an invasion of privacy complaint by two professors at University of Montenegro's School of Mathematics, after video surveillance had been installed in areas where they taught.
 The domestic courts rejected a compensation claim, finding that the question of private life had not been at issue as the auditoriums where the two professors taught were public areas and that the data collected by the video surveillance was also thus not personal data.
 The Court found that the camera surveillance had not been in accordance with the law and that there had been a violation of Article 8.

 Eur.
 Court of HR, López Ribalda and Others v.
-Spain, judgment of 17 October 2019, 345 application nos.
+Spain, judgment of 17 October 2019, application nos.
 1874/13 and 8567/13.
 The case concerned the decision of a private company to dismiss five employees after monitoring them with both visible and hidden surveillance cameras.
-The employees were not informed of the hidden cameras and had been caught on video helping co-workers and customers steal items and stealing them themselves.
-The Court concluded that
+The employees were not informed of the hidden cameras and had been caught on video helping coworkers and customers steal items and stealing them themselves.
+The Court concluded that the domestic courts had not exceeded their power of discretion ("margin of appreciation") in finding the monitoring proportionate and legitimate.

 Eur.
 Court of HR, Izmestyev v.
 Russia, judgment of 27 August 2019, application no.74141/10.
-The case concerned video surveillance of offenders serving a sentence of imprisonment.
+280 The case concerned video surveillance of offenders serving a sentence of imprisonment.